Tibial Tubercle Fracture

 • approach

-• midline approach or median parapatellar arthrotomy
+• midline approach and parapatellar arthrotomy

 • joint surface must be visualized to assure anatomic reduction